Chono people: Colonial era

-Interest in the Chono lands arose again in the 1740s when the Spaniards learned about the wreckage of HMS Wager in the coasts of Patagonia.
-As a result of a corsair and pirate menace the Spanish authorities ordered to depopulate the archipelagos of Chono and Guaiteca to deprive their enemies of any eventual support from the native populations.
-This then led to the transfer of population to Chiloé Archipelago in the north while some Chono moved south of Taitao Peninsula effectively depopulating the territory.
+Interest in the Chono lands arose again in the 1740s when the Spaniards learned about the wreck of the British warship HMS Wager on Wager Island in western Patagonia.
+As a result of a corsair and pirate menace the Spanish authorities were ordered to depopulate the archipelagos of Chono and Guaiteca to deprive their enemies of any eventual support from the native populations.
+This then led to the transfer of population to Chiloé Archipelago in the north while some Chono moved south of Taitao Peninsula, effectively depopulating the territory.
 The Chono in Chiloé ended up being absorbed by the mestizo and indigenous Huilliche population there.

 Chono served as maritime pilots in many of the expeditions undertaken by the Spaniards to the Patagonian archipelagoes.
 Yet it was noted by some Spaniards like José de Moraleda y Montero that the Chono did not always tell the truth and sometimes misled the navigators.
 Indeed, the Chono managed to keep Spanish explorers away from Presidente Ríos Lake so effectively that it became officially known to Chileans only in 1945.

-As a consequence of the proximity to the Spanish settlements in Chiloé, the Chono were the canoe-faring peoples of Patagonia with the most intense contact with the Spaniards.
+As a consequence of their proximity to the Spanish settlements in Chiloé, the Chono were the canoe-faring peoples of Patagonia with the most intense contact with the Spaniards.
 Anecdotal evidence shows that the Chono became increasingly acculturated into Spanish culture over the 17th and 18th centuries.
-For example, Cristóbal Talcapillán who was interviewed by the Spanish authorities in the 1670s, understood the difference between the Spaniards and the English.
+For example, Cristóbal Talcapillán, who was interviewed by the Spanish authorities in the 1670s, understood the difference between the Spaniards and the English.
 In the 1740s Martín Olleta was able to understand the importance of the wreckage of HMS Wager and profited from it by handing over the survivors to the Spanish authorities while keeping valuable metal objects obtained from the wreck.
 The proficiency in Spanish of the Chono led by Martín Olleta was good enough to communicate with the Spanish-speaking surgeon of the British party.